biobakery/firecloud-graphql/README.md

 Script calls functions from other 2 scripts query_firecloud.py and query_bigquery.py.
 These 2 scripts can be run to view data in Firecloud and BigQuery

 Before running the script first set up the environment for the external API calls and have mariadb running.
+This script requires the same three environment variables to query the local database as the server.

 ### Firecloud API